 Another interesting choice is to use this method with pasteurized apple juice.
-Apple juice is naturally sweet; it is also free from bacteria thanks to the manufacturing process.
+It’s is naturally sweet and it is also free from bacteria thanks to the manufacturing process.
 It is sweet as well, so the yeast can feed on it without you needing to add sugars.

 It is better to use canned juice to make sure it is as close to sterile as possible.
 Bottled juice is also the right choice as long as it does not need refrigeration.

 Your taste makes your choice.
-However, these are the most commonly-preferred types of yeast for hard cider:
+However, these are the most commonly-preferred types of yeast for making cider: